 – 16 clusters

-As the figures show, the strategic choices of investment in research, training and industrialisation are creating an ecosystem favourable to economic development.
-With a trade surplus of 20.9 billion euros in exports, the region is the second largest exporter in France, with a GDP of 76 billion euros.
-Bourgogne-Franche-Comté is a fertile breeding ground for knowledge and know-how with a flourishing industry, and is supported by its Regional Economic Agency, which is constantly making a name for itself for the excellence of its skills.
-The region also stands out as France’s leading agricultural region in terms of added value creation, with 63% of the region’s territory eligible for a PDO/PGI quality label and 168 PDO/PDO/PGI labels
+As indicated by the figures, strategic choices made in investment in research, innovation, education and training, and industrialisation have created an ecosystem that fosters economic growth.
+With a trade surplus of 20.9 billion euros in exports, the region lies in second position among French exporters, with a GDP of 76 billion euros.
+With the support of its Regional Economic Agency, Bourgogne-Franche-Comté provides a fertile environment in terms of know-how for flourishing industry and continues to distinguish itself for the excellence of its skills.
+The region also occupies top position in French agriculture for creating added value, with 63% of the region’s territories eligible for a PDO/PGI quality label and with 168 PDO/AOC/PGI labels.

 Land of research, innovation and sustainable development